Loan Support Incentives

 Loan Loss Reserve

-Depending on a resident’s credit score, lenders may be eligible for additional incentives to help their customers go solar.
+Available for residents qualifying as Low or Moderate Income, as determined by the thresholds below.
+Depending on the qualifying resident’s credit score, lenders may be eligible for additional incentives to help their customers go solar.
 If a resident’s credit record is less than perfect, they should ask a participating lender if they might qualify for the Loan Loss Reserve incentive.

 Income-Based Loan Support